Astron Energy: Manufacturing

 Astron also owns a major oil refinery (formerly the Caltex Refinery), located in Milnerton, Cape Town.
 It is the country's second-largest refinery of its kind, and has an output capacity of 100,000 barrels per day.
 The refinery produces petroleum, diesel, jet fuel, liquefied gas, and other specialty products for use in the Western Cape, as well as for African export markets.

+In mid-2026, the refinery was estimated to generate R95 billion in revenue for the local economy, and support over 50,000 direct and indirect jobs.

 Astron also owns a lubricant manufacturing facility in Durban, which produces, among others, its Havoline and Delo brands.
+The facility has the capacity to produce 60 million liters of lubricants per year.

 Corporate social responsibility

-Astron is has a Level 1 BBBEE status, with 60% of its board members and 86% of its total workforce being black South Africans (of which 35% are black women).
+Astron has a Level 1 BBBEE status, with 60% of its board members and 86% of its total workforce being black South Africans (of which 35% are black women).
 Furthermore, around half of Astron's crude oil is procured from black-owned companies.

 Through its Astron Energy Development Fund (AEDF), Astron aims to support the establishment and growth of sustainable local SMMEs, with a preference for those from previously disadvantaged groups.
 It does so through procurement, funding, and development opportunities, via 3 flagship programs.